Solo-Hero/Chat-App/README.md

    - Enter key sends messages, Shift+Enter creates new lines
    - Complete chat history is preserved and loaded for new users
    - Real-time username conflict detection and error handling
+   - "Load More" button to fetch older messages in batches of 50
+   - "Clear History" button with confirmation dialog to prevent accidental deletion
+   - All connected users are notified when history is cleared

 ## Dependencies